hwipl/blog/drafts/tc-bpf_from_c/README.md

 tc qdisc del dev "$INTERFACE" clsact
 ```

-Note: this document was started before libbpf supported TC program loading.
+Note: creating this document started before libbpf supported TC program
-Maybe a, probably much shorter, libbpf version of this will come in the future.
+loading.
+Maybe a, probably much shorter, libbpf version of this will come in
-Still, this document provides information on how tc, netlink, and bpf interact
+the future.
+Still, this document provides information on how tc, netlink, and
-and can be used from a C program.
+bpf interact and can be used from a C program.

 ## Overview